dockstore/dockstore-documentation/docs/getting-started/getting-started-with-services.rst

 Line 1 specifies the ``.dockstore.yml`` version, which must be 1.1 for services.

-Next, is a required key named ``service`` where your service description will lie.
+Next is a required key named ``service`` where your service description will lie.

 Within this, you should specify the type which can be docker-compose, swarm, kubernetes, or helm.